Westerlund 1 W237

-Westerlund 1 W237, also known as Wd 1-237 or Westerlund 1 BKS B, is a possible red supergiant (RSG) in the constellation of Ara.
+Westerlund 1 W237 (commonly abbreviated to W237), also known as Westerlund 1 BKS B, is a possible red supergiant (RSG) in the constellation of Ara.
 It is one out of four known red supergiants in the Westerlund 1 super star cluster.
 As a red supergiant, it would be one of the largest known stars and one of the most luminous of its type.

 Physical characteristics

 Westerlund 1 W237 compared to the other 3 RSGs (Red Supergiants) in the Westerlund 1 star cluster.

 Westerlund 1 W237 is classified as a luminous cool supergiant emitting most of its energy in the infrared spectrum.
 It is surrounded by a radio nebula which is similar in mass to those of Westerlund 1-20 and Westerlund 1 W26, and moreover directly comparable to that of VY Canis Majoris.
 The elliptical structure of this nebula however indicates that it has been less affected by the cluster wind of Westerlund 1 (W20 and W26 have pronounced cometary shaped nebulae).
 The outflow velocity for the RSG wind is assumed to be around 30 km/s.
 The nebula itself seems to have a mass of and a radius of about 0.11 parsecs.
 This results in a kinematic age around 3,600 years and a time averaged mass loss rate of per year.